Our mission is to improve the health of communities in Honduras.

 - Distributed medications and supplies that support local hospitals and clinics

-- Educated thousands of people about public health and sanitation
+- Educated over 2,500 people about public health and sanitation

-- Shipped two 40 foot containers with equipment & supplies for two hospitals
+- Shipped one 40 foot container with equipment & supplies for two hospitals and 14 clinics

 Every year the Brigade sends teams of experts to provide services unavailable to the poor in Honduras, such as: surgery, physical therapy services and training, vision screening and eyeglasses, public health education and more.